ArjunSyam/Arjun-OS/README.md

-# TETRABINE-OS
+# ARJUN-OS
-This is a Hobby project of mine to create a simple OS
+This is a Hobby project of mine to create a simple mini OS

 notes -- main task get --
 1. the bios and a bootloader running